craftcms/docs/docs/commerce/3.x/dev/element-queries/product-queries.md

 ### `orderBy`

 Determines the order that the products should be returned in.
+(If empty, defaults to `postDate DESC`.)